atlarge-research/continuum/README.md

 We currently only support this demo on our own servers.

 1. Send a public SSH key to the provided email address.
 You will receive a username `asci-nX-Y` with X and Y as numbers, and an IP address in the form of `192.168.ZZZ.2`.
-2. Access the headnode of the cluster over SSH: `ssh asci-nX-Y@al01.anac.cs.vu.nl -i <path to your public key>`, using the X and ZZZ from step 1.
+2. Access the headnode of the cluster over SSH: `ssh asci-nX-Y@al01.anac.cs.vu.nl -i <path to your public key>`, using your username from step 1.
 3. Access the specific server: `ssh nodeX`, using the X and ZZZ from step 1.
 4. Now you are in your home directory on one of the servers.
-Most likely, continuum repository should already be cloned for you, you can check this with `ls`.
+The Continuum repository should already be cloned for you, you can check this with `ls`.
 Move into the repository with `cd continuum` and continue with part 2 of the demo.

 ### Part 2: Deploy Continuum with Kubernetes and KubeEdge
 In this part, you will use the Continuum framework to deploy Kubernetes in the Compute Continuum.